OpenTermsArchive/docs/content/terms/reference/declaration.md

     type="boolean"
     description=`Boolean flag to execute client-side JavaScript before accessing content.

-When enabled, this loads the page in a headless browser to execute client-side scripts and load dynamic content, which is necessary when JavaScript modifies or loads content after the initial page load.`
+When enabled, this loads the page in a headless browser to execute client-side scripts and load dynamic content, which is necessary when JavaScript modifies or loads content after the initial page load.
+If undefined, the engine will automatically balance performance and tracking success rate, defaulting to not executing scripts and escalating to headless browser if needed.`
-    default=false
+    default="undefined"
     example="true"
 />}}